notsag-dev/eg/README.md

 # Toolz 🔨
-Search tools to discover or interact with well-know services and protocols, and navigate/run cheat-sheet examples directly from it.
+Search for tools and cheat-sheet examples to interact with well-know services and protocols.

 ## Hacktoberfest
 This project was created in the context of Hacktoberfest 2020 so that many people can do small contributions to build its database.